Gabon erupts in post-election violence

 Story highlights

-- The parliament building in Libreville was set on fire by protesters
+- The Parliament building in Libreville was set on fire by protesters

 - Incumbent President Ali Bongo won narrowly over opposition candidate Jean Ping

-(CNN)Dramatic scenes unfolded this week on the streets of Gabon's capital city of Libreville, as protesters clashed with police following the announcement of the presidential election results.
+(CNN)Dramatic scenes unfolded this week on the streets of Gabon's capital city of Libreville, as protesters clashed with police following word of the presidential election results.

-Violence erupted Wednesday after Interior Minister Pacome Moubelet Boubeya announced the results from Saturday's vote, which showed that incumbent President Ali Bongo defeated opposition candidate Jean Ping by a very slim margin: Bongo had 49.8 percent of the vote, while Ping had 48.23.
+Violence erupted Wednesday after Interior Minister Pacome Moubelet Boubeya announced the results from Saturday's vote, which showed that incumbent President Ali Bongo defeated opposition candidate Jean Ping by a very slim margin: Bongo had 49.8% of the vote, while Ping, a diplomat and former African Union official, had 48.23.

+Turnout was 59%, according to the country's election commission.
+Nearly 600,000 people were registered to vote.

 The final results must be confirmed by the country's constitutional court within a week.